anirun/gradebook-app/README.md

 2. ...access assignments that I have given as a teacher, or received as a student.
 3. ...read, write and edit grades for each lecture of students (as a teacher).
 4. ...create, read, update and delete appointments.

+This project was built for Flatiron School's Phase 5 Project.

 ## Project Requirements
 * a many-to-many relationship